 - 19. Rotate the crankshaft until the first cap screw (from step 17) securing the sprocket to the camshaft can be addressed; then tighten to 11 ft-lb.
-Bend the tab to secure the cap screw. - 20.
-Install the cylinder head plug with the cupped end facing the camshaft and the opening directed downwards. - 21.
-Remove the cap screw from the end of the chain tensioner.
-Account for the plunger, spring, and gasket.
+Bend the tab to secure the cap screw. - Install the cylinder head plug with the cupped end facing the camshaft and the opening directed downwards. - Remove the cap screw from the end of the chain tensioner.

-22. Depress the spring-loaded lock and push the plunger into the tensioner.
+Depress the spring-loaded lock and push the plunger into the tensioner.